davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

     crispSwCtx.rect(20, 20, 150, 100);

 These commands are only used for clip() as we don't support fill()/stroke().
-They add a Shape to the clippingShapes list, containing a pointer to the current transformation matrix.
-If the user uses rect() for clipping, it will work as expected.
+I.e. if the user uses rect() for clipping, it will work as expected.
 If the user uses rect() with the intention of a following fill()/stroke() to fill/stroke the path, he/she will get an Error explaining the limitation at the time of invoking fill()/stroke(), and the workaround e.g. using fillRect/strokeRect.

+These commands:
+1. initialise the tempClippingMask if needed
+2. add a 1-bit (i.e. no color, no transparency) screen-coordinate render of their fill on the tempClippingMask (i.e. OR the tempClippingMask with the 1-bit fill with the previous content)

+Note that the clippingMask is not updated until the clip() command is invoked (see later).

 ### Color
 the color commands are fiillStyle, strokeStyle.
 The only accept rgb or rgba string formats without spaces and non-case-sensitive, with rgb values clamped to 255 and alpha between 0 and 1.  i.e. a) RGBA string i.e. crispSwCtx.fillStyle = "rgba(32, 45, 21, 0.3)"; or b) crispSwCtx.fillStyle = "rgb(32, 45, 21)”; .
 All non-parsed formats throw Error.
 Non-integer rgb values are accepted and will be rounded internally.
 These rgba values are in sRGB color space as in Canvas by default.
 Stroke and fill color are kept in the state of the context.